 Private visit to Palazzo Lanza Tomasi, home of Prince Giuseppe Tomasi di Lampedusa, author of the Sicilian literary masterpiece The Leopard

-Palermo and Naples’ excellent gastronomic scenes, including tastings of local specialties
+Palermo and Naples’ delightful cuisines, including tastings of regional specialties and excellent local wines

 Off-season travel: low visitor numbers and mild weather

-Day 1: Take a group flight from Rome to Palermo.
+Day 1: Group flight from Rome to Palermo.

 Day 14: Transfer to Rome airport for flights home.